 Participant recruitment prices

 The price participant recruitment suppliers provide includes all incentives, recruitment, and travel and subsistence costs paid to participants.
 You don’t pay for participants who don’t attend on the day.
 Suppliers are responsible for paying participants directly.

-Labs suppliers provide a total cost for the labs based on the facilities you need and how long you need them for.
+Studio suppliers provide a total cost for the studios based on the facilities you need and how long you need them for.

 Read more about paying for Digital Outcomes and Specialists services.